john-magrini/msds498-capstone-de_pipeline_migration_project-/README.md

 		parser.print_help()
 </pre>

-What does our testing job for data availability look like?
+This really demonstrates the flexibility and how adaptable Python is to Data Engineering needs and requirements.
+So, what does our testing job for data availability look like?
 Our test case might look something like the below:

 <pre>
 def main(spark, in_dt):